Best Practices for Safer Products

 Tens of thousands of chemicals are used to make consumer products, with more entering the marketplace each year.
-Too often harmful substances like lead, asbestos, and toxic flame retardants persist in the market – and environment – for years before action is taken.
+Too often harmful substances like lead, toluene, and phthalates persist in the market – and environment – for years before action is taken.
 We need a new marketplace paradigm.
-We need companies, from chemical makers to consumer product manufacturers to retailers, to be leaders in fostering the healthy, sustainable world we all deserve.
+We need all companies along the supply chain to be leaders in fostering the healthy, sustainable world we all deserve.

 What does leadership look like?